Tennessee vs. Illinois College Basketball BetMGM Promo Codes, Predictions & Picks - December 9

 Tennessee Performance Insights

-- Illinois loses the turnover battle by 3.5 per game, committing 12.8 (249th in college basketball) while its opponents average 9.3.
+- Tennessee wins the turnover battle by 2.9 per game, committing 10 (53rd in college basketball) while its opponents average 12.9.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.